datactor/Blockchain/README.md

 ### Note

-Here are some things to take into account about the code we just wrote:
+Here are some things to take into account about the code:

 - The difficulty stored in a block is not validated.
 - The value of the coinbase transaction is not validated.